 Sun-and-Moon Thigh Tattoo

-The sun and the moon look fantastic when placed on the thigh because the curvature of the body part is highlighted by the round design.
+The sun and the moon look fantastic when placed on the thigh because the round design highlights your natural curvature.
 Feel free to add whatever detailing best suits your aesthetic, but keep one central point to give the design more structure.

 A small design right above the ankle, on the back of the leg, looks great peeking out of the bottom of jeans or the top of socks.
 Keep the lines clean and only use black ink for crisp lines that will always stand out in the best way.